 We used two lights here - the main light was a Profoto D1 head in the massive Westcott 7' Parabolic Umbrella (B&H / Amazon).
 It's an easy light modifier to use, since it gives a wrap-around light that is very forgiving.
 Forgiving to how the photographer places the light, and also forgiving to the Read more inside...

 Lingerie photo session: Video light & Studio flash

 Olena is a wonderful model that I love working with because of her natural instinct for posing.
 So for a test shoot in my new studio space, she was an easy choice.
 (Here is Olena's model mayhem portfolio.)
 We shot several outfits, using different lighting setups.
 This one is interesting because of the simplicity of the setup - using a gridded Profoto RFi 1’×4? softbox (affiliate) to control the light, and a Lowel ID-Light (affiliate) as a back-light to give that warm glow to her hair.
 It really helped enhance Read more inside...

 photography: how good / sharp do your lenses need to be?

 Olena, who I photographed during a recent personal photography workshop in New York.

 camera settings: 1/320 @ f/3.5 @ 800 ISO (available light)

 I was trying out the new Tamron SP 24-70mm f/2.8 VC (B&H) for the images I shot during this workshop.
 (It comes in a Canon version too.)
 It appears to be a fantastic lens.
 Build quality is good.
 The feel of it is good.
 The zoom ring has a nice throw.
 And it features stabilization!
 Nice touch.

-However, shooting other images at wide open aperture, I wasn't sure I was happy with the edge performance.
-Zooming in on the image on the back of the Nikon D4, I felt my Nikon was sharper.
+However, shooting other images at wide open aperture, I wasn't sure I was happy Read more inside...